meain/mbafan/README.md

 Do keep in mind:
 * Its written in python, should have done it C
 * Not foolproof
+* Temp check may not be the best

 My system: `x86_64 Linux 4.10.8-1-ARCH` `Macbook Air7,2`